Luffy7854/1st-Project/README.md

 Our chatbot can give informations, answer simple questions and also simplify the life of foreign tourists effectively.

-This chatbot used to be clear, easy to use and follow a ELIZA structure.## HOW TO START
+This chatbot used to be clear, easy to use and follow a ELIZA structure.